 2. Billions of Emails Are Sent Daily

-In 2022 alone, 333.2 billion emails are expected to be sent and received each day (Statista, 2021).
+In 2022 alone, 333.2 billion emails were expected to have been sent and received each day (Statista, 2021).
 That’s a staggering amount of daily emails.

 That’s not all.
 This figure is also expected to increase to over 375 billion by 2025.
 This email marketing statistic will likely prove to you that email marketing isn’t going anywhere soon.
 In fact, it’s growing.